Tips and tricks for color formatting in Power BI

 - Customize colors used in the color scale

 - How to undo in Power BI

 To make any changes, you must be editing a report.
-Open the report and select Edit Report from the top menu area, as shown in the following image.
+Open the report and select Edit Report from the menu bar, as shown in the following image.

-When the Filters and Visualizations panes appears along the right side of the report canvas, you’re ready to start customizing.
-If the pane does not appear, select the arrow, from the top right corner, to open it.
+When the Filters and Visualizations panes appear along the right side of the report canvas, you’re ready to start customizing.
+If the panes do not appear, select the arrow, from the top-right corner, to open them.

 Change the color of a single data point

 Sometimes you want to highlight one particular data point.
 Perhaps it’s sales figure for the launch of a new product, or increased quality scores after launching a new program.
 With Power BI, you can highlight a particular data point by changing its color.

 The following visualization ranks units sold by product segment.

 Now imagine you want to call out the Convenience segment to show how well this brand new segment is performing, by using color.
 Here are the steps: